pgoyal94/Restaurants_and_House_Prices/README.md

 - See slides for Description of analysis, including:
   - Description of preliminary feature engineering and preliminary feature selection
   - Description of how data was split
-  - Explanation of model choice
+  - Explanation of model choice and accuracy scores
-  - Current accuracy scores
 - _Note: Please see speaker notes on slides for presentation rehearsal_